duarteocarmo/think-cell/README.md

-*Note: This project is in now way affiliated with think-cell Sales GmbH & Co.
+*Note: This project is in no way affiliated with think-cell Sales GmbH & Co.
 KG.
 I just wanted to make my (and hopefully your) life easier.*